MarianBusila/AZ203/Services/Services.md

     ```

     - the default behaviour for topic is bradcasting.
 Use topic filters to umplment patterns like partitioning (mutually exclusive), routing (not necessarily exclusive)
+    - Message class has properties like To, RelpyTo, ReplyToSessionId, MessageId, CorrelationId and SessionId for implementing patterns like simple request/reply, Multiplexing, etc. For example, set CorrelationId to the MessageId before sending the response to ReplyTo queue.
+Or set ReplyToSessionId to SessionId before sending the response to ReplyTo queue

 * implement solutions that use Azure Queue Storage queues [Get started with Azure Queue storage using .NET](https://docs.microsoft.com/en-us/azure/storage/queues/storage-dotnet-how-to-use-queues)
     ```cs